mozilla-ai/encoderfile/docs/index.md

 Once you have the `encoderfile` CLI tool installed, you can build binaries from any compatible HuggingFace model.

-See [BUILDING.md](BUILDING.md) for detailed instructions including:
+See our guide on [building from source](https://mozilla-ai.github.io/encoderfile/latest/reference/building/) for detailed instructions including:

 - How to export models to ONNX format
 - Configuration file options